-It’s 5:00 am on a week day, and your phone is ringing.
-You know the local school is calling.
+It’s 5:00 on a weekday, and your phone is ringing.
+You know, the local school is calling.
 They need a substitute teacher.
 You didn’t have time to write lesson plans for the day, but there is no need to panic.
 You know that you have your substitute teacher bag packed with everything you need.
-Now, you can fully focus on your substitute teaching.
+Now, you can entirely focus on your substitute teaching.

-As a substitute teacher, it is essential to know what to have in a substitute teacher bag.
-A sub teacher has little time to get ready for a day of subbing.
-Teachers rarely leave lesson plans for the sub teacher.
-Therefore, you should always have your own bag of tricks packed to guarantee a great day for you and the students.
 Having a bag of tricks already packed and ready to go is one way to help make your time in the morning go a little more smoothly.
 The list of items in the sub bag could go on and on.
-However, we have narrowed down to essential things to have in a sub bag and added a checklist at the end of this article.
+However, we have narrowed it down to essential things to have in a sub bag and added a wishlist.
 The following items should always be in every sub bag of tricks you can use for any grade level.

-Offered in two different styles, premium and basic, the large teacher tote bag by Brooke and Jess Designs is very functional and versatile.
-The premium is slightly bigger and offers more pockets.
-Available in more styles, the basic style has two zippered pockets.
-Each of these bags has teacher graphics printed on the front that is encouraging to the carrier.
-It will also help to keep the teacher bag organized and we know how important that is when teachers carry so many small items every time in their bag.
+Offered in three different styles, this large teacher tote bag is very functional and versatile.
+The multiple pocjets will keep your bag organized, and we know how important that is when you carry so many small items every time in their bags.

 Having an organizer is a great way to keep class items in your large bag organized.
 Available in three sizes, this Vercord Purse Organizer Insert has 13 pockets.
 There are six mesh pockets, four insert pockets, two zipper pockets, and one large pocket that keep your items separate.
 You can leave the organizer in the bag or take it out.
 Available in 27 designs and colors, it is water-resistant and easy to clean.
 Two handles make this insert transferable.
 It will consolidate to a smaller size for packing away and stands on its own.
 It is our top pick for an organizer to place inside your sub bag to help keep organized.
 This organizer will make it easier to reach the items you need quickly.
 It is high quality, highly rated, and simple, making it essential for an organized sub bag.